What is Alcohol Use Disorder?

 Moreover, professional care that focuses solely on alcohol abuse, and not on its causes, is not enough.
 Alcohol’s grip on one’s life is often indicative of deeper problems that need to be addressed if sobriety and a better quality of life are to be achieved.
 Integrated care that addresses addictive thoughts, behaviors, and coping mechanisms, as well as the root causes of those thoughts and actions, is indispensable.

-Alcohol rehab varies from facility to facility, can be strictly clinically-focused, 12-step oriented, or take the form of a hybridized clinical/12-Step approach like that offered here at Granite Recovery Centers.
+Alcohol rehab varies from facility to facility, can be strictly clinically-focused, 12-step oriented, or take the form of a hybridized clinical/12-Step approach like that offered here at Granite Recovery Centers, which we call our R.E.S.T.
+Program.

 Granite Recovery Centers in New Hampshire offer a full continuum of alcohol rehabilitation programs and substance abuse care across multiple facilities throughout the granite state.
 These services range from medical detox to inpatient alcohol drug and rehab programs, extended care, sober living facilities, and outpatient care.
 Below is a summary of our levels of care and how they fit together into a single, comprehensive continuum of care.